After practicing obstetrics for 20+ years, there were certain questions that expectant mothers asked me time and again.

-What is important to know about uterine contractions is that the uterus is a muscle and will contract in response to stimuli that cause uterine irritability.
+The uterus is a muscle and will contract in response to various stimuli that cause muscle irritability.

-*The reason for this article, is to emphasize the importance of distinguishing between Braxton Hicks contractions and real labor contractions.
+The purpose of this article is to emphasize the importance of distinguishing between Braxton Hicks contractions and real labor contractions.

 What are Braxton Hicks contractions?